rwblickhan/astro-rwblickhan.org/src/content/newsletters/time-to-read-the-eastern-classics.md

 So while I would recommend *Kieu*, I would like to read it again, perhaps in the [Huynh Sanh Thong translation](https://www.amazon.com/dp/0300040512).

-[^roberts]: Admittedly I had trouble finding a copy anywhere other than Amazon — but [here is it on Internet Archive](https://archive.org/details/luo-guanzhong-the-three-kingdoms-unabridged/mode/2up).
+[^roberts]: Here it is on the [Internet Archive](https://archive.org/details/luo-guanzhong-the-three-kingdoms-unabridged/mode/2up) for some reason!
 [^romance]: Although, of course, if you know what a “medieval romance” is and find a comparison to the *Alexander Romance* useful, you *probably* don’t need to read this article.
 [^asoiaf]: It is *definitely* not surprising that *Game of Thrones* is probably the most popular Western television show in China.
 [^goodreads]: That, alas, I cannot find a reference to anymore.